top of page

 "Kill your darlings," the saying goes.
 Sometimes you must, at other times you do not have to.
 It must be done ruthlessly, sometimes without mercy.

-5. Alter your written content at your discretion
+5. Alter your writing at your discretion

 On plenty of occasions you will have that "moment" when you realize your content, or story, can be that much more better with a "eureka" moment you just had.